tomabraham19-hue/Happiness-score-Dashboard/README.md

 Objective

-This project analyzes the World Happiness Report rankings between 2015 and 2019, with a special focus on India’s performance compared to top-ranked countries.
+This project analyzes the World Happiness Report rankings between 2015 to 2019, with a special focus on India’s performance compared to top-ranked countries.

 Data Preparation